DaveMielke/NBP/b2g/ui/doc/navigation.rst

 You can edit the word(s) that you're entering.
 Press Enter when you're done.

 A forward search through the text is performed.
-If the words are found then the braille display is repositioned such that they begin at its leftmost character.
+If a match is found then the braille display is repositioned to where it starts.

 The following convenience key combinations have also been defined: